SrDavidVilasBoas/Add-10-Tasks-Test/Start by here README.md

 ### * Testing deeper the Input-Output feature with 10 items: Selenium-Exercises/1stSeleniumExercise.js;
 ### * Transcribing the project into Gherkin: features/Match.feature;
 ### * Doing same (plus printing a message whether the Boolean is True or False at the Terminal's Output) but shorter and smarter with _FOR_.
 2.1 version: Selenium-Exercises/2ndSeleniumExercise.js;
+### * Goal: Do the same as the 2ndSeleniumExercise.js, but with Workout related tasks.
+4.0 version: Selenium-Exercises/3rdSeleniumExercise.js;